AI Visibility Audit: How to Audit Your Site for AI Search Visibility

 The Missing Layer: Competitor Reality

-Run the same queries for your competitors.
-Look at:
+Run the same queries for your top 3-5 competitors.
+For each query, record:

-What you'll usually find: competitors you didn't expect, smaller brands appearing more often, patterns in how content is structured.
+What you will usually find: Competitors you did not expect, smaller brands appearing more often than larger ones, and clear patterns in how their content is structured.
 This is not random.
-If they appear more than you do – they are structurally easier for AI to select.
+If they appear more than you do, they are structurally easier for AI to select.
+Study what they do differently.

 What Your Audit Should Give You

-At the end of this, you should know:
+At the end of this process, you should know:

-The Reality Most Teams Miss: Most brands assume they're visible in AI.
+The Reality Most Teams Miss: Most brands assume they are visible in AI.
 The data says otherwise.
 Across hundreds of thousands of sites: most score below 40.
-Which means: they are rarely or never cited.
-Meanwhile: competitors are already being recommended.
+Which means they are rarely or never cited.
+Meanwhile, competitors are already being recommended.
 That gap compounds over time.

 ← Back to Blog